mir-alsadi/ScienceQtech-Employee-Performance-Mapping/README.md

 Objective:

 To facilitate a better understanding, managers have provided ratings for each employee which will help the HR department to finalize the employee performance mapping.
-As a DBA, you should find the maximum salary of the employees and ensure that all jobs are meeting the organization's profile standard.
-You also need to calculate bonuses to find extra cost for expenses.
+As a DBA, I had to find the maximum salary of the employees and ensure that all jobs are meeting the organization's profile standard.
+I also needed to calculate bonuses to find extra cost for expenses.
 This will raise the overall performance of the organization by ensuring that all required employees receive training.